Contacts and Referrals

 - IES Referrals tab: Any referrals progressed for Early Interventions/Help;

-- IES Forms tab: Closure records.
+- EHM Forms tab: Closure records.

 On some occasions, agencies such as Housing may request information.
 This may be due to a family having rent arrears.
 This information sharing would not be informing a possible safeguarding decision and should therefore not be given without signed parental consent.

-CSC will complete the initial CAFCASS Request for Information form.
+Customer Service Centre will complete the initial CAFCASS Request for Information form.

 - CIAO/Service Support to request paper files where appropriate and arrange with the OLA a date to view files;